-Such authorisation must be supported by a minute in the case of council or other auditable evidence trail.
+Such authorisation must be supported by a minute (in the case of council or committee decisions) or other auditable evidence trail.

 - 5.16.
-No individual member, or informal group of members may issue an official order or make any contract on behalf of the council. - 5.17.No expenditure may be authorised that will exceed the budget for that type of expenditure other than by resolution of the council except in an emergency. - 5.18.
-In cases of serious risk to the delivery of council services or to public safety on council premises, the clerk may authorise expenditure of up to £2,000 excluding VAT on repair, replacement or other work that in their judgement is necessary, whether or not there is any budget for such expenditure.
-The Clerk shall report such action to the Chair as soon as possible and to the council as soon as practicable thereafter. - 5.19.
+No individual member, or informal group of members may issue an official order unless instructed to do so in advance by a resolution of the council or make any contract on behalf of the council. - 5.17.
+No expenditure may be authorised that will exceed the budget for that type of expenditure other than by resolution of the council except in an emergency. - 5.18.
+In cases of serious risk to the delivery of council services or to public safety on council premises, the clerk may authorise expenditure of up to £200 excluding VAT on repair, replacement or other work that in their judgement is necessary, whether or not there is any budget for such expenditure.
+The Clerk shall report such action

+- to the Chair as soon as possible and to the council as soon as practicable thereafter. - 5.19.
 No expenditure shall be authorised, no contract entered into or tender accepted in relation to any major project, unless the council is satisfied that the necessary funds are available and that where a loan is required, Government borrowing approval has been obtained first. - 5.20.
-An official order or letter shall be issued for all work, goods and services unless a formal contract is to be prepared or an official order would be inappropriate.
-Copies of orders shall be retained, along with evidence of receipt of goods.
+An official order or letter shall be issued for all work, goods and services above £250 excluding VAT unless a formal contract is to be prepared or an official order would be inappropriate.
+Copies of orders shall be retained, along with evidence of receipt of goods. - 5.21.

-5.21.
 Any ordering system can be misused and access to them shall be controlled by the RFO.